nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * A *time*
 * A *location*
 * Zero or more *tags* associated with them

+Two Event entries are considered duplicates of each other if they have the same name, date, time, and company name.

 ### Interacting with the app
 Since **InternBuddy** is designed to be used via a Command Line Interface (CLI), you will be interacting with the app mostly through typing the commands.
 To interact with this app, you **type commands into the command box** and **hit the Enter key** when you are done.<br/>